 Meet the Honeyberry: A Blueberry-Like Fruit Full of Antioxidants

 Look out, blueberries!
 Honeyberries are the up-and-coming fruit taking over the cooler parts of the country (think Minnesota or Washington) due to their ability to thrive in lower temperatures.
+And their peak season is upon us.
 While they look a bit like a blueberry's odd-shape relative, these fruits come from a plant that is in the honeysuckle family (sometimes they're even called blue honeysuckle).
 They also go by the name "haskap," which is what they're called in Japan, where they originated.
 Other than Japan, the first documented honeyberries are believed to be from Russia and China as well, dating back to the 1700s.

 University of Missouri Extension horticulture specialist Patrick Byers says the berries got their U.S. start in the Pacific Northwest but have quickly expanded to many areas of the Midwest in recent years, including Southwest Missouri and even further south.
 They've been popping up in farmer's markets in these areas in early spring for the past few years, usually before other locally grown spring fruits like blueberries and strawberries.
 Besides providing fruity goodness early in the season, honeyberries also pack a nutritional punch that make them well worth seeking out or even growing yourself.